 Need a place to sleep, eat and chill?
 And by chill, I mean really manage to get rid of all the tension and stress in your mind and body.
 Stay at Lazy Hut Koh Phayam.
 They offer this cosy, little beach bungalow and restaurant on the beach with a big outdoor space filled with hammocks, comfy sunbeds and a lot of big pillows.
 I mean, you don’t need to live here to enjoy some siesta time.
 Just grab a pillow, fall asleep to the sound of the ocean and wake up to delicious thai-food and lots of Mango lassi.

-Note: I visited the island in 2012; so maybe a lot has happened since then.
-I really hope not, because this was a little travel treasure…
+Note: I visited the island in 2012, so I fear that things may have changed since then.
+I really hope not, because this was one of those really rare travel treasures.